Welcome to our Big Sur Day trip planner.

 Beautiful stops along the PCH 1 from San Francisco to Los Angeles (CC 2.0 / sranson)

-If you are interested in driving all the way down to Los Angeles, check out our San Francisco to Los Angeles road trip guide.
+Driving down to Los Angeles?
+Check out our San Francisco to Los Angeles road trip guide.

-If you are planning a longer California road trip, then we have got you covered in an in-depth 10 day California road trip itinerary that covers the coast, the desert, the High Sierra, and the coastal redwoods!
+Plan a summer California road trip, using our 10 day California road trip itinerary that covers the coast, the desert, the High Sierra, and the coastal redwoods!

-Always check the weather apps and news for rain and storm forecasts and road closures along PCH1 before starting your Big Sur road trip.
+Always check the weather for rain and storm forecasts and road closures along PCH1 before starting your Big Sur road trip.

 Check out sunrise and sunset times before planning your trip.
 The daylight hours are lesser during winter and can affect how much you can expect to see in a day.

 Fill up your car before you enter the Big Sur area as gas stations are sparse on the route.